All Episodes

 People vote against the Democrats after they get tired of them, and after a certain passage of time, they feel it's safe to return, and they always do.

-We've got a teachable moment here, an opportunity to make this more than just a temporary one-off anti-Democrat party vote.
+We've got a teachable moment here, an opportunity to make this more than just a temporary one-off anti-Democrat Party vote.

-And it still could, even after the election, depending on how the Republicans want to deal with it.
+It could have some meaning to it, but and it still could, even after the election, depending on how the Republicans want to deal with it.

-By very the very nature of Obama's mechanism here to grant amnesty, he's not going to do this with Congress.
+By the very nature of Obama's mechanism here to grant amnesty, he's not going to do this with Congress.

 He isn't going to do this with the House and Senate.